brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 *So, server code gets cleaner and well organized.*

 These are only a small subset of the improvements I can see on GraphQL over REST.
 I hope they are enought to encourage your reading of this article.
-In the following paragraphs you will sure be able to understand a lot more about GraphQL.
+In the following sections, looking at a real world example, you will sure be able to understand a lot more about GraphQL and it's benefits.

 #### PHP